codygreen/llm_api_server/objective4/README.md

 ```

+Lets examine what is happening in this code:

+- set our virtual users and duration
+- set a sample text to be summarized
+- make a request to the docker host's localhost interfaces with /summarize/ endpoint
+- check if the HTTP response code is 200 (OK) or 503 (rate limited)
+- check if the HTTP response body includes the word 'NGINX'
+- check if the HTTP response body includes the word 'C10K'
+- check if the HTTP response body includes the words 'Igor Sysoev'

-Now, run the following command to test our API using K6, this will take a few minutes:
+Now, run the following command to test our API using K6; this will take a few minutes:

 ```shell
 docker run --rm -i grafana/k6 run - <script.js